 To nominate a mentor, students must email Mentor Award Committee chair Janet Morrison

 with "Mentor Award" in the subject line and provide their name; the title of the research project; and the mentor's name, institution, and email address.
 The mentor will be contacted to determine if the nomination is accepted.
 If it is, the student will be contacted to provide a nomination letter, which will also count as one of two required letters of recommendation from undergraduate researchers.
+The nominee will then be responsible for submitting all other materials.
 The deadline for student nomination emails is February 1, 2021

 ; the deadline for student nomination letters is March 1, 2021

 Required Application Materials.
 The following application materials are required.
 The deadline for submission of these materials is March 1, 2021: